 Writing Prompt: Raise the stakes without resorting to risks to reputation, livelihood, or mental health.
 Or explosions.
 Don't use those, either.

-This entry was posted on Sunday, November 18th, 2012 at 7:19 pm and is filed under Characters, Conflicts, Structure.
+This entry was posted on Sunday, November 18th, 2012 at 7:19 pm and is filed under Characters, Conflicts, Season 7, Structure.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.